Hit1000/CodeCraft/README.md

 # ✨ CodeCraft - SaaS Code Editor ✨
 <img src="./public/home0.png" alt=" " align="center" />
-CodeCraft is a modern, in-browser IDE built with Next.js 15, offering a seamless coding experience with powerful AI capabilities, real-time collaboration features, and a robust backend powered by Convex.
+CodeCraft is a modern, in-browser IDE built with Next.js 16, offering a seamless coding experience with powerful AI capabilities, real-time collaboration features, and a robust backend powered by Convex.

 ## Key Features

 - **Advanced Code Editor**: Utilizes Monaco Editor, the engine behind VS Code, for a familiar and powerful editing experience with support for 5 themes and customizable font sizes.
-- **Multi-Language Support**: Write and execute code in 9 different languages, including JavaScript, TypeScript, Python, Java, Go, Rust, C++, Ruby, and Swift.
+- **Multi-Language Support**: Write and execute code in 8 different languages, including JavaScript, TypeScript, Python, Java, Rust, C++, Ruby, and Swift.
 - **AI-Powered Assistant**:
   - **AI Chat**: An integrated chat panel to ask questions about your code.
   - **Quick Actions**: Instantly explain, fix, or optimize selected code.
-  - **AI Autocomplete**: Intelligent, inline code suggestions powered by Ollama.
+  - **AI Autocomplete**: Intelligent, inline code suggestions powered by OpenRouter.
 - **Coding Challenges (DSA & AI/ML)**: Practice curated Data Structures & Algorithms and AI/ML-focused problems with hidden/visible test cases, difficulty and topic filters, progress tracking, and a competitive leaderboard.
 - **Virtual File System**: Manage your project with a built-in file explorer that supports files and folders, with state persisted in local storage.
 - **Code Snippet Sharing**: Share your code with the community by creating snippets.
 Others can view, comment on, and star your work.